macrat/ayd/README.md

 Connect to TCP and check the service listening or not.

 `tcp://` will select IPv4 or IPv6 automatically.
 You can use `tcp4://` or `tcp6://` to choose IP protocol version.

+TCP will timeout in 10 seconds and report as failure.

 examples:
 - `tcp://example.com:3309`